hgs3/confetti/tests/CONFORMANCE.md

 * Each argument of a directive is enclosed in angle brackets (< >).

-When you parse a valid Confetti file, your parser should output this format for direct comparison.
+When your tests parse a valid Confetti file, they can output this format for direct comparison.

 ## _Fail_ File Format

-The contents of the `.fail` file is a readable string describing why the Confetti input is invalid.
+The contents of the `.fail` file is a readable string describing _why_ the Confetti input is invalid.
-When an error occurs, your parser should emit either the same message or a custom error message.

 > [!CAUTION]
-> The error messages in the `.fail` file are used by the C implementation of Confetti and **may** change between releases.
+> The error message in the `.fail` file originates from the C implementation of Confetti and **may** change between releases.
+Keep this in mind **if** your implementation copies and compares against them.

 ## Example